Must

 Have to is used to express a general obligation, while must is used to express a more urgent or authoritative obligation.

-Have to is used to express past obligations that were external or imposed by circumstances, while must is used to express past obligations that were internal or self-imposed.
+Had to (have to) is used to express past obligations that were external or imposed by circumstances, while must is used to express past obligations that were internal or self-imposed.

 Have to vs. Must for negation: